konradduleba/Retro_windows_3.1/README.md

 This project is based on quite popular Windows 3.1.

-Technologies which I've been using in retro_windows_3.1:
+Technologies which I've been using in this retro_windows_3.1:
 - React,
 - SCSS,
 - Javascript